What the ‘Papers Said

 * * *

 I found it a refreshing alternative to the local papers I was used to, and it sat well with my usual Guardian, Manchester Evening News, Daily Mirror and Tameside Reporter.
 Part of me thought The Guardian could have learned something from Bob Waterhouse’s title, though they succeeded by returning to its Northern roots with The Northerner blog.
-Anthony H. Wilson’s column, more often than not for me, was a valid enough reason for me to support the title.
+The late great Anthony H. Wilson’s column, more often than not for me, was a valid enough reason for me to support the title.

 What Happened Next?
 Sadly, it seemed that the regional quality market for the North West didn’t attract advertisers nor readers.
 It filed for administration on the 20 September 2006 and folded after its 21st issue.